 Depending upon the nature of the work-related injury or illness, an employee may be unable to return to the workplace for a period of time.
 Through a medical evaluation, an injured employee may be deemed temporarily or even permanently disabled, and the disability may be partial or total.
 The benefits available to an injured worker are determined by the circumstances of his or her injury and the resulting condition.

 An Oklahoma Workers' Compensation attorney is familiar with the types of benefits available to injured employees, and is thus effective in seeking the maximum total benefit for his or her client.
 Workers' compensation benefits may be payable for any of the following disability types or a combination thereof:

 Understanding Oklahoma's Workers Compensation Act is paramount to determining the total maximum benefits due an injured worker and his or her family.
 An experienced attorney can help you get the financial compensation you need and deserve for your work-related injury.

-As the Oklahoma Workers’ Compensation Court is being replaced by an administrative system, injured employees may suffer financially as well as physically.
-Taking the immediate initiative to contact an experienced workers’ comp lawyer may help.
-With a team of experienced professionals dedicated to preserving the rights and interests of its clients, Law Firm of Oklahoma can help injured workers receive the maximum benefits available.
+As the Oklahoma Workers' Compensation Court is being replaced by an administrative system, injured employees may suffer financially as well as physically.
+Taking the immediate initiative to contact an experienced workers' comp lawyer may help.
+With a team of experienced professionals dedicated to preserving the rights and interests of its clients, the Law Firm of Oklahoma can help injured workers receive the maximum benefits available.
 Do not hesitate to call to schedule your free consultation today.